Welcome to your new IdeaScale community! Your community/forum has now been created. We look forward to all your ideas, comments and discussions.

 Note that the order of the variable names and... more »

 but it would be nice if we could request:

 The added GEOID (just like NAME) would make make each record unique.... more »

 New geography resources posted to the Geography section of the website at www.census.gov/developers/

-The XML format for the data dictionary is a great start, but it could be a lot better.
-In particular, the hierarchical structure of the variables is not mapped.
 Let's take P012B049: African American female 85 years and over.
 It's extremely tedious to tease apart that this is the combination of three variables: race, sex, and age group.
-One of the great features of XML is its hierarchical structure, which makes it easy ...more »
+One of the great features of XML is its hierarchical structure, which makes it easy... more »

 Given the dearth of other live examples, I felt like I should post something, though I haven't been able to do a lot of necessary cleanup and polish.
 It was nice to be able to pull something like this together with just a few hours of work via the Census API, though.

 For a given ACS sub-table (anything with an _002E or higher suffix), I'm calling the data for all US counties and dividing... more »

 In all of the "sex by age" sets the "85 years and over" label is duplicated for female.
 I think the first instance is actually just "female".

 variable name="P012A026" concept="P12A.
 Sex By Age (White Alone) ">Female: !!
 85 years and over